 \textbf{Evaluation Metrics: }We evaluate the performance of our method by per-class Top-1 accuracy.
 For the source domain, we will evaluate the Top-1 accuracy on source classes denoted as $S$.
 For the target domain, the Top-1 accuracy on the target classes is represented as $U$.
 For evaluating the total performance of GZSL, we compute the harmonic mean in line with \cite{xian2017zero} as,

 \textbf{Implementation Details: }In our experiments, we extract $2048$ dimensional features from pre-trained ResNet-101 for all seen classes.
-Since the generator has to produce fully-connected features from conditional input, we maintain a full fully-connected structure of the generator for efficiency i.e., the generator has one hidden fully-connected layer of dimension $4096$.
+Since the generator has to produce fully-connected features from conditional input, we maintain a total fully-connected structure of the generator for efficiency i.e., the generator has one hidden fully-connected layer of dimension $4096$.
 The fully-connected structure of the generator also helps in learning the joint distribution of the seen-unseen domains.
 Both the Regressors have a hidden layer with $1024$ fully-connected neurons.
-The coupled discriminators separately reduce the class semantic vectors to $256$ dimension through fully-connected layers and then shares a discriminative final fully-connected layer.
+The coupled discriminators reduce the class semantic vectors to $256$ dimension through separated fully-connected layers and then share the final fully-connected layer.

-We observed that the discriminator $D$ co-operates more in the discriminative learning and supervision when it has only one hidden layer which is smaller in dimension ($1024$) than the extracted seen features.
-We adopt Wasserstein GAN \cite{arjovsky2017wasserstein} in the feature generation network for optimizing (\ref{e4}).
-We follow \cite{gulrajani2017improved} for improved WGAN training.
+We observed that the discriminator $D$ co-operates more in the discriminative learning and supervision when it has only one hidden layer.
+We have used $1024$-dimensional fully-connected hidden layer for the discriminator $D$ in our experiments.
+We follow \cite{gulrajani2017improved} for improved Wasserstein GAN training.
 Adam solver with $\beta_1=0.5$ and $\beta_2=0.999$ is used for optimization.
 A learning rate of $0.0001$ is used for the generator, the discriminator $D$, and the center loss (\ref{e6}), and $0.0002$ is used for the regressors and the coupled discriminators.
 For our final objective, we find setting $\lambda_1=2$, $\lambda_2=0.8$, $\lambda_d=1$, $\lambda_{cls}=0.2$, and $\lambda_{cen}=0.1$ optimal.